moj-analytical-services/IntroRTraining/README.md

 # Introduction to R Training

 This is the repository for the Introduction to R training course, which aims to get participants up and running with using R on the MoJ's Analytical Platform.
-If you haven't yet used the Analytical Platform, there is a prerequisite course that gives an [introduction to the Analytical Platform](https://github.com/moj-analytical-services/Intro_AP).
+If you haven't yet used the Analytical Platform (AP), there is a prerequisite course that gives an [introduction to the Analytical Platform](https://github.com/moj-analytical-services/Intro_AP).

 If you are taking this Introduction to R course you will find the following documents useful:

-* Intro_markdown.docx - this document provides accompanying training material used in the Introduction to R Training session
+* Intro_markdown.html - this document provides accompanying training material used in the Introduction to R Training session
 * code_participant.R - this script contains the code used in the training session

+The Intro_markdown.html file can be viewed in a web browser after cloning this repo into RStudio on the AP, or downloading the contents locally using the green "Code" button on GitHub, and then clicking "Download ZIP".

 In advance of the training session please follow these setup steps: